emcdonagh-OT/outreach/README.md

 For a list of Open Targets workshops and materials, please go to http://www.targetvalidation.org/outreach.

 Can you access the EMBL-EBI confluence space?
-Check the links below:
+If so, get to see where the original files live:

 https://www.ebi.ac.uk/seqdb/confluence/display/CTTV/Outreach%3A+to+do+list+of+posts+for+Open+Targets+Blog https://www.ebi.ac.uk/seqdb/confluence/display/CTTV/Outreach%3A+Users%27+requests